Pfizer Inc.'s (PFE) Stock: A Long-Term Performance Analysis - News Heater

 PFE) stock’s latest price update

-The stock price of Pfizer Inc. (NYSE: PFE) has jumped by 2.54 compared to previous close of 32.09.
-Despite this, the company has seen a gain of 0.66% in its stock price over the last five trading days.
-The Motley Fool reported 2023-09-29 that Its business is slowing because COVID-19 revenue has fallen drastically this year.
-The company is also facing the loss of patent protection on multiple drugs.
+The stock price of Pfizer Inc. (NYSE: PFE) has jumped by 2.32 compared to previous close of 33.17.
+Despite this, the company has seen a gain of 2.91% in its stock price over the last five trading days.
+InvestorPlace reported 2023-10-02 that The markets have a reason to cheer in the near-term with the debt ceiling crisis averted.
+Notably, the last quarter has historically been good for equities.

 Analysts’ Opinion of PFE